• Home

-Learn how to crochet a granny square with this detailed tutorial.
-Granny squares are one of the most traditional crochet techniques.
-They are square motifs made of crochet.
+Learn how to crochet a granny square with this easy, written tutorial.
+Granny squares are one of the most traditional crochet motifs and consist only of double crochet and chain stitches.

-They are worked in rounds, starting from the center outward.
-If you are a beginner, chances are granny squares are one of the first projects you will learn how to make.
+These fun, old-fashioned motifs are worked in rounds, starting from the center and going outwards.
+If you are a beginner, chances are granny squares are one of the first crochet projects you will learn.

 How to crochet a granny square